75 Must Know Nautical Terms

 75. Yacht

-Generally speaking, a yacht is any vessel that is used for pleasure, racing, or cruising.
-Yachts differ significantly by their design, with some being sailed and others propelled by motors.
+Generally, a yacht is any vessel used for pleasure, racing, or cruising.
+Yachts differ significantly by design, with some being sailed and others propelled by motors.

 Wrapping Up